top of page

 Fiber Art

-The complexity and beauty of Barbara’s work reflect the essence of her heart and heritage.
+The complexity and beauty of Barbara’s work reflects the essence of her heart and heritage.
 Raised in Minnesota, Barb inherited a love of the outdoors from her father and sewing skills from her mother, a professional seamstress.
-As an award-winning fiber artist and competitive quilter, Barb applies the rules of good design and the painterly skills she learned while earning her Bachelors of Fine Arts to her favorite hard-edge medium-Fabric.
-Barb is a creative professional, who was most recently featured in Art Quilting Studio magazine.
+As an award-winning fiber artist and competitive quilter, Barb applies the rules of good design and the painterly skills she learned while earning her

 Lois Wendling